Practical issues to consider to achieve safe data sharing across an ICS

 Sensitive data – including mental and sexual health information – requires special consideration, especially regarding access.
 Is the data remaining within the hospital or being shared with the wider community?

 Suppose it is being shared within the hospital via point-to-point integration or an integration engine interface.
 In that case, data access is restricted by the end system rather than an integration solution.
-If a interoperable care record such as IMX-CR is being used, that data can only be accessed by users with specific permission or by making an additional request to see sensitive data.
+If a interoperable care record such as IMX-IR is being used, that data can only be accessed by users with specific permission or by making an additional request to see sensitive data.

 Adding a ‘break glass’ option ensures individuals think about their data requests and have to make a conscious decision to see sensitive information.

 5. Automate alerts and audit

 The entire data sharing process is audited and can be alerted.
 Depending on the IG processes within each organisation, an alert can be raised whenever an additional information request is made for sensitive information, for example.
 Detailed reporting ensures the Trust or ICS has a complete record of who is accessing sensitive information and when.

 Automating alerts and audit provides an essential layer of control over existing processes for data sharing which are often based on personal phone calls.
 Many Trusts have set processes in place for recording how, when and where patient information is received.
 However, in the heat of front-line service delivery, it is hard to enforce compliance.
 Using technology such as IMX-IR transforms the ease with which individuals gain access to data across one or more organisations and helps to enforce data sharing and security policies.

 With the extension of data sharing across health, community and social care settings, organisations face an ever-expanding IG role.
 With the right approach, the process is not more complicated, just larger.
 With a role-based matrix, an organisation has a robust, rules-based foundation that can rapidly expand to support new end users and data sets.